 Buy the Presonus AudioBox 22VSL

 Another favorite audio interface, the Steinberg is a 2ins/2outs audio interface with built-in D-PRE microphone preamps and is able to handle audio signals up to 24bit/192khz, which is pretty amazing for an interface of its size and price.
 Coming in a strong and beautiful metal housing, this interface is made with the touring musician or DJ in mind.
 There is also a MIDI input at the back of the interface for more versatility.

 If you are recording your band from home or from your project studio, consider getting the Scarlett 18i20.
 Coming built wiht 8 Focusrite preamps – which are renowned for their sound and transparency.
 With two physical independent headphone outs for monitoring, the Scarlett 18i20 in fact goes up to 18 inputs for recording and up to 20 outputs for surround system setup or for different playback/monitoring setups for recording and performance.

 Something really nice about the audio interface is that it comes with the MixControl software which gives you the ability to slap in effects on your recording and check level meters while recording.

 4 – Focusrite Scarlett 2i2

-As it name implies, the Scarlett 2i2 is a smaller interface for those on a lower budget and do not need the extra inputs and outputs on a bigger interface.
-Two microphone preamps which sounds great and its ease of setting up will get you recording great sounding vocals and guitars at no time.
+As its name implies, the Scarlett 2i2 is a smaller interface for those on a lower budget and do not need the extra inputs and outputs on a bigger interface.
+Two microphone preamps that sound great and its ease of set up will get you recording great-sounding vocals and guitars at no time.
 The monitor dial to adjust the volume is big and easy to reach during tracking.
 Built in with a 2.0 connection and giving you 2 outputs, the Scarlett 2i2 should appeal to home musicians, singer-songwriters and home studios.

 5 – Apogee Duet